 I do Thanksgiving.
 I have prepared pork, poultry and game bird alike, to include a bacon covered turkey in ’07 and an ill-conceived pheasant dish back in the late 90s somewhere (a massive fail).
-In the early years of our marriage, I executed an overnight turkey brine at a state park outside of McGregor, Minnesota.
+In the early years of my marriage, I executed an overnight turkey brine at a state park outside of McGregor, Minnesota.
 It was roasted in the depths of a fire ring oven fashioned from kiln bricks and foil.
 Best turkey ever.
-Tim‘s all-time favorite is City Ham, a chunk of meat coated in crushed ginger snaps, mustard, and bourbon.
+The ex-husband’s all-time favorite is City Ham, a chunk of meat coated in crushed ginger snaps, mustard, and bourbon.

 The sides are a part of my ongoing culinary adventure.
 Roasted marbled potatoes with garlic confit by Keller; the best mac ‘n cheese in the world pulled from Saveur many seasons ago; devils on horseback from Nom Nom Paleo, and multiple approaches to the stuffed mushroom.
 I rarely do the same thing twice.